 In this guide, we’ll provide a crash course on technical writing, followed by a brief job description of a technical writer (roles and responsibilities).

 Furthermore, we’ll also lay down a roadmap that anyone can take to kick-start their career in technical writing.
-If you're looking to learn via video, see this resource:
+If you're looking to learn via video, watch below.
+Otherwise, skip ahead.

 Let’s get started with the steps to become a technical writer.